AI4Green/AI4Green/readme.md

 Seed the data in `seed_data.yaml` to include default users

 `flask seed-users`

 Otherwise, you can create a new user through the CLI, by running

 `flask add-user`

+test sequence

 and following the prompts.